darius/cant/overview.md

-## What's this for?

-Call it outsider art.
-I've long wanted a computing system that's completely explained, simple enough to grasp in full detail without getting bored or overwhelmed, and powerful enough that I actually want to use it.
-Others have done this well enough now -- particularly Wirth's Oberon system -- that making another from scratch becomes hard to justify as a project offering reasonable reward to effort.
-But I still want one.
+## Design goals

+As the README says, I want a self-explaining computing system.
 Such a system needs a high-level programming language.
-I'm trying to work one out to fit in this fantasized Robinson Crusoe environment.
-Scheme is another inspiring model; you could definitely use it as is.
-But, you get the drift: I started over anyway.
+Cant is meant to be both the main language you use in this fantasized environment and the language it's written in (except at its lowest level).
+For the whole system to be simple enough to learn completely, Cant must be, too -- much simpler than, say, Python, which is easy to start learning but rather complex in sum.
+Most Python programmers don't know all of Python.

-This FantasyOS ought to support capability security, so this language should too (though it doesn't quite yet).
-My previous go at a capability-secure Scheme dialect, consp, persuaded me it's important that "all you can do is send a message" (or almost all).
+Since this FantasyOS ought to support capability security, so should this language (though it doesn't quite yet).
+My first try at a capability-secure Scheme dialect, [consp](https://github.com/darius/consp), persuaded me it's important that "all you can do is send a message" (or almost all).
 That is, Scheme has plenty of data types, plus different operations on each type, and the operations insist you pass them an object of just the